SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   Your project starts getting created in the Lobby.

 3. Wait until the project is successfully created and then click on the newly created project.
+   Please ensure that you **DO NOT** edit the template project.
+It will be used by all participants to copy and edit for the exercise.

   ![02](./images//003.png)